Please ensure Javascript is enabled for purposes of website accessibility

 • Get into a small cap stock before institutional investors become aware of it.
 Sometimes it takes a while for the big hedge funds or mutual funds to discover small yet promising companies.
 Once they do, it quickly drives up the price.

 • Invest in small caps that offer both growth and value.
-Look for relatively young companies with growing sales, yet is undervalued based on the company’s market potential versus its total market capitalization.
+Look for relatively young companies with growing sales that are undervalued based on the company’s market potential versus its total market capitalization.
 A balance sheet with little to no debt is also a big plus.

 • Invest at the right time in the product cycle.
 There is a direct correlation between the time of investment and the degree of risk and rate of return you can expect.
 The time period after venture capital investors come aboard is generally the most promising.